proyev/kiwi-solution/README.md

 As I mentioned, Redis storage simply refused to connect when running on Docker.
 Tried to find the cause of the problem, and after a lot of time wasted without any solution, had to pass on this part.

-But general thoughts on realization: upon retrieval of the door data from the db, use the sensor_uuid as a key to retrieve the last_communication_ts for the door, and cache the result, with TTL pre-set, so it can be easily be reached by repeated calls later on.
+But general thoughts on realization: upon retrieval of the door data from the db, use the sensor_uuid as a key to retrieve the last_communication_ts for the door, and cache the result, with TTL pre-set, so it can be easily be reached from cache by repeated calls later on.

 1. Run the set-up from task.md